 With all of the ways to build a brand presence online, it may seem difficult to quantify the effort you’re putting into it.
 You can gain thousands of followers on social media and monitor your monthly website traffic, but how does that translate to in-house sales?

 As a restaurant, you don’t operate as an e-commerce business, so you need customers to either come in to dine with you or order food for delivery.
-With a goal of converting people from online researchers to restaurant diners, it’s wise to provide the opportunity for an individual to act on their interest in your business immediately.
+With a goal of converting people from online searchers into restaurant diners, it’s wise to provide opportunity for an individual to act on their interest in your restaurant immediately.

 These companies were created to make it even easier for diners to visit or order from you.
-In a world where we’re getting more dependent on technology (and arguably lazier) they’ve enjoyed huge success.
+In a world where we’re getting more dependent on technology (and arguably lazier) these apps have enjoyed huge success.

-But, when a customer is checking out one of these sites or apps directly, they already have intentions.
+But, when a customer is checking out a menu on one of these sites or apps directly, they already have intent.
 They’re either starving right at that moment or planning an event in advance.

-Capturing these unique opportunities for more business elsewhere helps to increase foot traffic and sales.
+Capturing these unique opportunities for increased business elsewhere helps you to increase foot traffic and restaurant sales.

 Instagram realized this opportunity for conversion and acted on it.
 They recently launched their brand new restaurant reservation service.